mapproxy/mapproxy/doc/install.rst

 If you install MapProxy on Windows you should install the required packages manually with ``easy_install`` and not with ``pip``. ``easy_install`` will download and install binary packages on Windows so you do not need a compiler.

-To check if the MapProxy was successfully installed you can directly call the `version` module.
+To check if the MapProxy was successfully installed, you can directly call the `version` module.
 You should see the installed version number.
 ::

     python -m mapproxy.core.version